Yeetface513/yourlostitems.github.io/README.md

 2. Browse through the lost items in the catalog.
 3. If you find an item you've lost, press the claim button to request it.
 4. Login to your account to be able to claim items.
-5. Administrators can approve or reject item requests through the dashboard.
+5. Administrators can approve or reject your item request(s) through the dashboard.

 ## Technologies Used

-This project utilizes the following technologies:
+This project utilizes the following technologies to enhance the capabilities of the website:

 - HTML
 - CSS